In this drug factsheet:DIN (Drug Identification Number)

 What form(s) does this medication come in?

 Each mL of sterile solution contains ustekinumab 90 mg.
-It is available as a pre-filled syringe containing 45 mg (0.5 mL) of ustekinumab.
+It is available as a pre-filled syringe containing 45 mg (0.5 mL) or 90 mg (1.0 mL) of ustekinumab.
 Nonmedicinal ingredients: L-histidine, L-histidine monohydrochloride monohydrate, polysorbate 80, sucrose, and water for injection.

 Who should NOT take this medication?

-- are allergic to ustekinumab or any ingredients of this medication
+- are allergic to ustekinumab or any ingredients of this medication, including latex

 - have severe infections such as sepsis (bacterial infections that have spread throughout the body), tuberculosis, and opportunistic infections (infections that occur in people with weakened immune systems)